Why Might You Have Itchy Skin?

 These anti-itch creams work by mimicking the body's natural hormones, suppressing cell reactions to irritations and allergies.
 This alleviates symptoms of chronic skin conditions and insect bites.
 Eumovate can also be used as a preventive measure to stop eczema flare-ups.

 Clobetasone is the active ingredient in Eumovate Cream & Ointment.
-It’s a topical steroid intended to be a short-term eczema remedy that reduces itchiness, inflammation, and swelling with very few side effects.
-Because clobetasone is more moderate than some other corticosteroid creams, Eumovate is suitable for use in children from ages twelve and above.
+It's a topical steroid intended to be a short-term eczema remedy that reduces itchiness, inflammation, and swelling with very few side effects.
+Because clobetasone is more moderate than some other corticosteroid creams.

 Betnovate Cream & Ointment